-I know it may sound very obvious but for me the pregnancy taught me that there is nothing we have to do, there is nothing I HAVE to do.
-It taught me about humility.
-It is Life itself happening, something so wonderful and much bigger than myself, happening inside me.
-Of course I can fight or flow with that, favor or hinder but it is something that happens beyond my effort, my work, my intention … beyond me.
+Pregnancy has taught me that we don’t have to do anything, and there is nothing I have to do.
+It has taught me about humility – life itself is happening inside of me, something so wonderful and much bigger than myself.
+Of course, I can fight against or flow with it, favor or hinder it, but it is something that happens beyond my effort, work, or intention – beyond myself.

-On Sunday, February 9, Sara was born, with a natural birth at 13.30.
-It was the most surreal, most beautiful and loving experience of my life.
+On Sunday, February 9th, my daughter Sara was born through natural birth at 1:30 pm.
+It was the most surreal, beautiful, loving experience of my life.
 I had never been so present and never had to open and surrender as much as in that moment.
 Then, everything past found its place and I thanked.

 Part II →